Theodora Dame Adjin-Tettey, D.o.P

 About

-Dr Theodora Dame Adjin-Tettey is a lecturer at the Department of Communication Studies, University of Ghana and a Research Associate at the School of Journalism and Media Studies, Rhodes University, South Africa.
-She was a postdoctoral fellow on the NRF-funded Licence to Talk research project at the School of Journalism and Media Studies, Rhodes University from January 2020 to December 2021.
+Dr Theodora Dame Adjin-Tettey is a senior lecturer at the Department of Media, Language and Communication, Durban University of Technology, and a former Research Associate at the School of Journalism and Media Studies, Rhodes University, South Africa.
+She was earlier a postdoctoral fellow on the NRF-funded Licence to Talk research project at the School of Journalism and Media Studies, Rhodes University, from January 2020 to December 2021.

 Her research interests span emerging (digital) technologies usage and appropriation, journalism and media studies and climate information consumption.
-Theodora is a member of the African Journalism Educators’ Network (AJEN); an affiliate of the Intercontinental Panel on the Information environment (IPIE), a Switzerland-based organisation devoted to give policymakers, business, and civil society with unbiased scientific assessments of the global information environment; as well as an affiliate of the Sustainable Journalism Partnership (SJP).
+Theodora is a member of the African Journalism Educators’ Network (AJEN); an affiliate of the Intercontinental Panel on the Information environment (IPIE), a Switzerland-based organisation devoted to providing policymakers, business, and civil society with unbiased scientific assessments of the global information environment, and serves on its Ethics Committee.
+She is also an affiliate of the Sustainable Journalism Partnership (SJP).